By providing hands on help to a short-staffed organization, some of the baseline support can be put in place for the organization to build upon.

 501 Commons seek to recruit persons of diverse backgrounds and is committed to providing an inclusive environment that fully engages the talents of all people to achieve the program’s mission.
 We particularly encourage veterans, people of color, people with disabilities, and people with immigrant backgrounds to apply.

-If you would like further information on the experience and skills desired for the VMC Member role please contact Jan Burrell at firstname.lastname@example.org.
+If you would like further information on the experience and skills desired for the VMC Member role, please contact Isaac Wagnitz at firstname.lastname@example.org.

-The next session begins in February 2018 and goes till the end of May.
+The next session begins in March of 2019 and continues through the end of June.
 VMC Members need to have the availability to volunteer about 10 hours per week during standard office hours for the duration of the program.

 Please note that VMC Members will need availability during the work day each week.
 This position may not be a good option if you are currently working full time or expect to begin working full time during the duration of the program.